 For your site to be genuinely secure, all the data that passes between it and its users should have the right encryption protocol.

-This means converting that data or information into a format is unintelligible to any human or machine does not have the decryption key.
+This means converting that data or information into a format is incomprehensible to any human or machine that does not have the decryption key.
 That is what SSL encryption allows you.

 Ensure that you purchase a high-level SSL encryption certificate for your website.